slequime/ArboEpiSim/README.md

 # ArboEpiSim
 ArboEpiSim is an arbovirus agent-based epidemiological simulator taking into account within-host dynamics in R.

-This piece of code has been used in the following publication:
+This piece of code has been used in the following publication (please refer to it for more informations):
 - Albin Fontaine, Sebastian Lequime, Isabelle Moltini-Conclois, Davy Jiolle, Isabelle Leparc-Goffart, Robert Charles Reiner, Louis Lambrechts (2018) Epidemiological significance of dengue virus genetic variation in mosquito infection dynamics.
 PLoS Pathogens (in press)